Purchase your Admission Tickets in advance

 Exhibitions in BCAM and the Resnick Pavilion feature a rotation of artworks from the museum's permanent collection.

-Learn more about LACMA's transformation and construction timeline.
+Learn more about LACMA's transformation.

 Please help us keep you and our staff safe upon your visit.